aaanh/custom-slide-deck/README.md

+# Custom Slide Deck

-# GCES UpStart 2024 Workshop on UI/UX
+Formerly: GCES UpStart 2024 Workshop on UI/UX

 This is a custom React Nextjs web application for building highly customized with low-level (more like source code level) manipulation slide decks.